brworkit/python-package-easy-json2json/README.md

 from easyjson2json import Json2Json

-source = {"name": "Test Name", "address": {"name": "My Street", "number": 23}} # when is not a plain json
+source = {"name": "Test Name", "address": {"name": "My Street", "number": 23}} # when is not a plain JSON

 template = {"first_name": "name", "address_name": ["address", "name"]} # you don't want all that structure